nsymester/healthypets/README.md

                   ---
 ```

-The top layer of the triangle contains the most generic styles and as you progress downwards the styles become more and more specific ending with overrides.
+The top layer of the triangle, **Settings**, contains the most generic styles and as you progress downwards the styles become more and more specific ending with **Overrides**.